 What are house flies?

 House flies have a dull gray body, four black vertical lines on the top of their bodies, and one velvety gold and silver stripe on their face.
-They are a medium-sized fly with adults growing to between an eighth and a quarter of an inch long.
+They are a medium-sized fly with adults growing to between 1/8 and 1/4 of an inch long.
 Their large red compound eyes help provide them with excellent vision and help people to recognize these pests.

 Just as the adults are easy to recognize, so are the larvae of house flies.
 Their larvae (maggots) are off-white with a darker head, are similar in appearance to a grain of rice, and are legless.

 Why do I have a problem with house flies?

 If flies are living, breeding, and feeding in or around your home, the likely culprit is the house fly.
 As their name suggests, they are among the most common species of flies that invade our homes.